crosscloudci/cross-cloud/oci/README.md

     * User account in tenancy with api tokens set up
     * group to put user in
     * policy to apply to user group
+    * coreOS container linux image uploaded to your tenancy.
 * Docker

 ### Docker